 The Commodore A600 has a proper operating system, windowed.
 For this reason, it is not easy to determine which is to consider the actual start screen.

-If the hard disk is not present and no floppy disk is inserted, the Amiga 600 starts with the screen that requires the insertion of a boot disk.
+If the hard disk is not present and no disk is inserted, the Amiga 600 starts with the screen that requires the insertion of a boot disc.

-To select from which device to boot the Amiga (600 or 1200), you can hold down both mouse keys at power on, as explained, in detail, in this article.
-The Amiga starts with the screen of Boot Menu.
+To select which peripheral to make the bitot of the Amiga (600 or 1200), it is possible to hold both the mouse keys to the lighting, as explained, in detail, in this article.
+The Amiga starts with the screen of the Boot Menu.

-The WorkBench screen depends on the WorkBench version.
-While also working with other versions of the WorkBench, the A600 came with the WorkBench version 2.05.
+The Workbench screen depends on the version of the same.
+Although also working with other versions of the workbench, the A600 came out with the Workbench version 2.05.

 Papers